The-Animonculory/Modding-Resources/Grass Lods.md

 3. Open the Creation kit and load your "Grass bounds data plugin"
 4. Click on `Grass` in the object window and highlight all the grass.
-5. Right click and select `Recalculate Bounds`
+5. Right click and select `Recalculate Bounds`.

 ![creation kit window showing recalculate bounds highlighted](https://raw.githubusercontent.com/The-Animonculory/Modding-Resources/main/Images/DynDOLOD/RecalcBoundsCK.webp)

 6. Save the plugin and then exit the CK.
 7. Place the new plugin below all of your grass plugin and ensure it is active.

+***

 ### Running Grass Cache

-Grass cache will take a long time and may potential take a few hours depending upon how many worldspaces you have and how good your system is.
+Grass cache will take a long time and may potentially take a few hours depending upon how many worldspaces you have and how good your system is.
 To increase the speed, you can try setting your game resolution to be 800x600.
 This will free up more resources for the grass cache to use.

 One you are satisfied that your modlist is ready for generation, click on the `spanner and screwdriver` icon and select, `PreCache Grass`.
 A pop-up will appear confirming that you wish to do this.
 Click `Yes` and grab a good book or fluffy animal to pet as this will take a while.